BUGS-NYU/schedge/README.md

 The API documentation is available at https://schedge.a1liu.com .

 ## TODO
-- Fix bugs from issues
+- Fix bugs reported in issues
-- Remove all the different `models` folders
+- Remove all the different `models` folders, simplify database edits and whatnot
-- Add RMP support
 - Deploy with CI/CD
 - Fix time formatting/time zone stuffs
 - Make schools list dynamic
+- Make a dedicated frontend
+- Improve 1st query performance (3-4 seconds is concerning, even if its only during warm-up)
+- Add full RMP support

 ## Commands
 The following commands are valid in Schedge: